 Duration: 45 mins each way.
 Easy walking on paved road, gentle gradients.
 Very little shade on second half of walk.
-Take water!
+Take water (they sell bottles in a machine at the start of the walk!)

 The Serra Gelada (rough translation, Frozen Mountain) might seem an odd kind of name for a peninsula regularly baked by 30-40˚C temperatures.
-But it came from fishermen out at sea who saw the cliffs bathed in moonlight and thought they looked rather like ice.
-Maybe after a nip or two of coñac…
+But it was christened by fishermen out at sea, who saw the cliffs bathed in moonlight and thought they looked rather like ice.
+Maybe after a nip or two of brandy…

 You can’t miss the Serra Gelada peninsula; its massive bulk rears up where the high-rise towers of Benidorm finish.
-The little town of Albir is about 15 minutes drive from Villajoyosa; head for the car park on Cami Vell del Far; you’ll also find an information point there and toilets/water.
+The little town of Albir is a few kilometres away, tucked under the northern flank of the Serra Gelada.
+Head for the car park on Cami Vell del Far; you’ll also find an information point there and toilets/water.

 Happily, there’s a paved road all the way, built in the 1960s to serve the lighthouse, complete with a tunnel through a particularly obstructive bit of mountain, so this is a walk you can take at your own pace.
 Some run it, some cycle it, others gently amble.